Ray Oldham: Biography

-Oldham was born in Gallatin, Tennessee and graduated from Gallatin High School in Gallatin.
+Oldham was born in Gallatin, Tennessee, and graduated from Gallatin High School in Gallatin.
 He played college football at Middle Tennessee State University in Murfreesboro, Tennessee.

-Oldham was drafted by the Baltimore Colts (1953–1983) in the 8th round (189th overall) of the 1973 NFL Draft.
+Oldham was selected by the Baltimore Colts in the eighth round (189th overall) of the 1973 NFL draft.
 He played for ten seasons in the NFL.

 He earned a Super Bowl ring in 1978 when he was part of the Pittsburgh Steelers defense.